JoeyByrnes/OpenLeg/README.md

 Please reach out to me at openlegproject@gmail.com if you are interested in building the leg or contributing to the project.

+Please keep in mind- OpenLeg isn't a finished product, it's still very much under development.
+You can expect everything in the assembly guide to be ready to use but for things not listed in the guide you should expect that there is still development needed to be done.

 Thanks to my Senior Design partners Kanyon Edvall and Ahsan Qureshi for helping realize much of the project in the tight schedule of just one semester.
 Watch our Senior Design demo video here: https://www.youtube.com/watch?v=aXOSeKpADnk

 <p align="center">